Zheng He was the greatest Chinese navigator and admiral of the 14th century, and his fleets travelled half of the world to as far as east Africa.

 Zheng He’s fleets were basically for peace and business.
 But did he ever take military action against anyone during his expeditions?

 The most significant incident was a war with the kingdom of Ceylon.
 The king of Ceylon was a bit greedy at the time, and attempted to take over the fleet and take away all the goods from the vessels.
 A plot thus had been developed.

-And that was how Zheng He became a kingmaker: he brought the prisoners of the war back home; the emperor decided not to kill the king but demanded him to abdicate his throne for his brother and then sent him and his family back to Ceylon.
+And that was how Zheng He became a kingmaker: He brought the prisoners of the war back home; the emperor decided not to kill the king but demanded him to abdicate his throne for his brother and then sent him and his family back to Ceylon.

 Another main battle involved Chinese pirates.
-By then there were two brothers surnamed Chen from a fishing village in Guangdong who established a pirate kingdom on the Sumatra island, which made the Strait of Malacca a dangerous place to sail for commercial boats.
+By then there were two brothers surnamed Chen from a fishing village in Guangdong who established a pirate kingdom on Sumatra island, which made the Strait of Malacca a dangerous place to sail for commercial boats.

 Zheng He was secretly warned to not travel through that area at a particular time by a Chinese man from the pirate kingdom, but the brave admiral somehow believed China had a responsibility to clean up the mass created by Chinese outlaws.
 So he took up the challenge.
 Zheng He’s crew suffered some loss, but won the battle.
-The pirate kingdom was destroyed with the Chen brothers being taken to Nanjing and got beheaded publically.
+The pirate kingdom was destroyed with the Chen brothers being taken to Nanjing and got beheaded publicly.